chandanhpcic/docs/source/manual/how-tos/ipv6_tunnelbroker.rst

 Step 5 - Configure DHCPv6 SLAAC
 -------------------------------

-We'll next configure OPNsense for Stateless Address Auto Configuration (SLAAC).
+We'll next configure Reticen8 for Stateless Address Auto Configuration (SLAAC).
 Go to :menuselection:`Services --> Router Advertisements` and choose an interface.

 Set the **Router Advertisements** setting to *Assisted* and the